moj-analytical-services/rmarkdown_training/README.md

 23. Click ‘Knit’.
 You should now have a document with the right fonts, and a header which looks more like the JSAS bulletins.
 To call the different headers in your styles template document you use a different number of hashtags at the start of your headers e.g. 1 hashtag = header 1 and 3 hashtags=3 headers.
 For example, you can add a heading (heading 3 from the styles template) called latest figures before the text in step 20 *### Latest figures*.

-24. If you want to change any numbers or words in your text to bold or italic you need to use a single asterisk either side of your number or text for bold or a double asterisk for Italic.
+24. If you want to change any numbers or words in your text to bold or italic you need to use a single asterisk either side of your number or text for italic or a double asterisk for bold.
 You can try this on one of your figures or text in your RMarkdown.

 The last thing we’ll look at is what you’d do if you had new data, for example if an error got fixed, or if you’re producing the next quarter’s bulletin. "crimedata2.csv" has an extra row/year of data.